-At the same time, COVID-19 has mobilized voters to understand the importance of paid sick time laws and to support them.
-In one recent poll, 87% of voters said that they supported paid sick leave and paid family leave for workers impacted by the COVID-19 pandemic, including 91% of Democrats, 86% of Republicans, and 71% of Independents.
+Voters understand the importance of paid sick time laws and support them.
+In one poll, 87% of voters said that they supported paid sick leave and paid family leave for workers impacted by the COVID-19 pandemic, including 91% of Democrats, 86% of Republicans, and 71% of Independents.92

-With the momentum at the state and local level on paid sick leave, the public health lessons of the past two years, and the popularity of the issue, it is time for Congress to pass the Healthy Families Act.
+With the momentum at the state and local level on paid sick leave, the public health lessons of the past three years, and the popularity of the issue, it is time for Congress to pass the Healthy Families Act.